 These five mobile marketing metrics will help you to keep track of your Singapore mobile marketing campaigns as well as ensure that you make informed decisions every step of the way.
 For example, they will prevent you from investing thousands of dollars in a campaign that does not yield any results.

 Average Revenue per User (ARPU)

-Average revenue per user is the revenue that every active customer in your pool contributes to your company over a given period.
+The average revenue per user is the revenue that every active customer in your pool contributes to your company over a given period.
 It is calculated by dividing the total revenue generated within a given span of time (maybe one month) over the total active users within the same period.

 Monitoring this metric on a monthly or weekly basis will help you to know if certain aspects of the app need to be tweaked.
 The data will also help you make better digital marketing decisions.

 Cost per Install will help you to know the amount of money that you spend to convince one prospect to download and install your application.
 This could be the cost of a customer who installed the mobile app after seeing a paid ad on Facebook or any other social networking site.